-- 12. Managing a crisis involving the cross-border activities of a Firm is a matter of common interest for Canada and the European Banking Union.
-The successful management and Resolution of a crisis involving a Firm with significant cross-border activities in Canada and the European Banking Union requires careful ex ante preparation to establish optimal processes and steps to ensure effective coordination and implementation of possible monitoring of Firms, crisis management, recovery and Resolution strategies. - 13.
-Arrangements and tools for cross-border Resolution should be flexible and designed to allow for adaptation to the specific features of a crisis and the individual institutions involved.
-Cross-border arrangements will build on effective Resolution regime arrangements and cooperation between the Authorities, and the Authorities should undertake steps to improve their ability promptly to assess the broader effects of any financial crisis and its cross-border implications based on common terminology and analyses. - 14.
-Arrangements for crisis Resolution should reflect the division of responsibilities between the Authorities and other responsible regulators and supervisors, and the coordinating role of home country regulators and supervisors.
-The Authorities should implement Resolution options that are consistent with their respective Resolution objectives, in particular aimed at pursuing financial stability and protecting insured depositors. - 15.
-In line with the Financial Stability Board's Key Attributes for Effective Resolution Regimes for Financial Institutions, as adopted by the G20 at the Cannes Summit in November 2011 and as amended in October 2014, the Authorities recognise the importance of cross-border crisis management groups ("CMGs") and intend to work together to ensure that the CMGs in which they jointly participate effectively strengthen institution-specific cross-border Resolution preparation and arrangements.
+- 12. Managing a crisis involving the cross-border activities of a Firm is a matter of common interest for the United States and the European Banking Union.
+The successful management and Resolution of a crisis involving a Firm with significant cross-border activities in the United States and the European Banking Union requires careful ex ante preparation to establish optimal processes and steps to ensure effective coordination and implementation of possible monitoring of Firms, crisis management, recovery and Resolution strategies. - 13.
+Arrangements and tools for cross-border resolution should be flexible and designed to allow for adaptation to the specific features of a crisis and the individual institutions involved.
+Cross-border arrangements will build on effective resolution regime arrangements and cooperation between the Authorities and the Authorities should undertake steps to improve their ability promptly to assess the broader effects of any financial crisis and its cross-border implications based on common terminology and analyses. - 14.
+Where possible and appropriate, arrangements for crisis Resolution should be consistent with arrangements for supervision and crisis prevention.
+In particular, arrangements for crisis Resolution should reflect the division of responsibilities between the Authorities and other responsible regulators and supervisors, and the coordinating role of home country regulators and supervisors.
+Where possible and feasible, the Authorities should implement Resolution options that are consistent with their respective resolution objectives, in particular aimed at pursuing financial stability and protecting insured depositors, insurance policy holders and other retail customers, duly considering the potential impact of their Resolution actions on the financial stability of the United States and the European Banking Union. - 15.
+The Authorities recognize the importance of the cross-border crisis management groups ("CMGs") as developed by the Financial Stability Board ("FSB") under the Financial Stability Forum ("FSF") Principles for Cross-border Cooperation on Crisis Management (April 2009) and the FSB Recommendations on Reducing the Moral Hazard posed by Systemically Important Financial Institutions (2010), and intend to work together to ensure that the CMGs in which they jointly participate effectively strengthen institution-specific cross-border Cooperation on Crisis Management (April 2009) and the FSF Principles for Cross-border Cooperation and arrangements, consistent with the FSF Principles for Cross-border Cooperation on Crisis Management (April 2009) and the FSB Key Attributes of Effective Resolution Regimes for Financial Institutions as adopted by the G20 at the Cannes Summit in November 2011 and as amended in October 2014.